 For the Spinach-Basil Pesto:

 This pesto is super simple to whip up.
-It’s more economical than store bought and tastes so fresh.
-My Lemon Basil Pesto or Garlic Scape Pesto would be quite tasty in this recipe too!
+It’s more economical than store-bought and tastes so fresh.
+But, you can use my Lemon Basil Pesto or Garlic Scape Pesto if you like.
+Just about any homemade pesto would also be quite tasty in this recipe!
 Here’s what you’ll need for the spinach-basil pesto (see recipe card for details):

 - Fresh Basil

 - Fresh Garlic